Bologna Fiera District by Kenzo Tange

 Back in 1967, something big happened.

-The population of Bologna was expected to grow up to almost 1 million and the idea was to preserve the medieval historical centre and create a new area for this development.
+The population of Bologna was expected to grow up to almost 1 million and the idea was to preserve the medieval historical center and create a new area for this development.

 The Mayor of Bologna, Guido Fanti, met a famous architect from Japan named Kenzo Tange.